Kevin Grimm, Ph.D., is Professor of Psychology at Arizona State University.

-He is the author of Growth Modeling: Structural Equation and Multilevel Modeling Approaches (2017; Guilford) and has a book Exploratory Data Mining for Social and Behavioral Scientists with Ross Jacobucci that is under contract with Guilford.
-He is the 2017 recipient of the Cattell Award from the Society of Multivariate Experimental Psychology for early career contributions to multivariate experimental psychology.
+He is the author of Growth Modeling: Structural Equation and Multilevel Modeling Approaches (2017; Guilford) and has a book Exploratory Data Mining for Social and Behavioral Scientists with Dr. Ross Jacobucci & Dr. Zhiyong Zhang that is under contract with Guilford.
+He is the 2017 recipient of the Early Career Research Award from the Society of Multivariate Experimental Psychology.

 You can visit his university page by clicking here.